TheRealMcCall/Driving-Hours-Tracker/TESTING.md

 | 1080p Portrait Desktop Monitor | ![screenshot](documentation/responsiveness/1080p-desktop-portrait-responsive.png) | Works as expected |
 | Google Pixel 8 Pro | ![screenshot](documentation/responsiveness/pixel-8-pro-responsive.png) | Works as expected |

-Please note some of the screenshots above have been re-scaled to be easily viewed.
+Please note some screenshots have been re-scaled for better viewing.

-Chrome development tools were also used throughout the design process to check responsiveness and breakpoints.
+Chrome developer tools were used throughout the design process to check responsiveness and breakpoints.
 Adjustments were made accordingly.

 ## Manual Testing